 Note: File names should only include characters: A-Z, and numbers: 0-9.
 No special characters are possible.
 Maximum of 50 characters in length.

 Always submit documents in the official language of the country where you studied, along with an official translation in English.
-Note: We also accept documents in Swedish, Danish, Norwegian, German and Spanish without requiring a translation.
+Note: We also accept transcripts and diplomas in Swedish, Danish, Norwegian, Finnish, German, and Spanish without requiring a translation.

 When uploading documents:

 - You must upload your documents in PDF-format.
 We only accept PDFs.